Reviewed by Lisa Blohm, PhD, MSN, RN

 The easiest way to tackle all of these vitamin depletions at the same time is to find a high-quality multivitamin.
 Remember, you’re looking to replenish stores, not just meet a daily minimum.
 Added bonus?
 All of the above are also good for brain function, immune health, healthier hair and nails — and so much more.

 These fine blue lines are branching arteries that lie just below the surface of your skin.
 They commonly appear on the face, neck, chest, but can also be found on the legs, arms, and back.
 While these will more commonly appear as we age, we also don’t need to just accept them as a ‘part of growing older’.

-A lack of antioxidants, bioflavonoids, and glucosamine deficiencies are frequent culprits, but an increase of calcium may be helpful as well.
-The easiest way to rapidly boost these nutrients is through supplementation, but you can also do this through intentional diet change.
+A lack of antioxidants, bioflavonoids, and glucosamine deficiencies are frequent culprits, but an increase in calcium may be helpful as well.
+Doctors also recommend an increase in vitamins B, C, E, and K. The easiest way to rapidly boost these nutrients is through supplementation, but you can also do this through intentional diet change.

 Increase your intake of dark, leafy greens, berries, and brightly colored vegetables.
 Choose to drink green tea instead of coffee, and try to increase your daily water intake as well.
 Avoid processed foods!

 Nope, these aren’t the kind of blisters you get from a pair of uncomfortable shoes or when you’ve been lifting too many weights or using a shovel.
 We’re talking about small blistered sores that appear for seemingly no reason – often around the mouth, genitals, or areas of sensitive skin.
 This kind of blister may mean that you’re low in Vitamin E — but we do recommend seeing your medical caregiver to be sure that it’s not an allergy or something more serious.

 On the bright side, Vitamin E is an easy, affordable vitamin that also help reduce or resolve acne, and lessen the appearance of scars and stretch marks.